-The term hologram itself was composed of Greek words holos = whole and gramma = message.
+The term hologram was composed of the Greek words holos = whole and gramma = message.

-Holograms are today, though we may not notice it, all around us.
+Holograms are all around us today, though we may not notice it.

-Even modern television studios with laser projection hologram project proudly recorded recordings of journalists.
+Even modern television studios with laser projection hologram projects proudly record recordings of journalists.

 But we must not forget the advertising world as well.
 Hologram technology has brought about a real revolution when talking about new and innovative ways of advertising.
-Hologram ads, or holograms in the world, are already firmly positioned as an ideal method for promotional activities and advertising.
-The illusion of a real object, which is often projected to float in the air, attracts the attention of potential customers, and then converts, which is also the ultimate advertising goal.
-From supermarkets and exhibition fairs to showcases and streets, many great companies such as Nike, Adidas, Coca-Cola, Dior and others have been experimenting for some time with hologram displays and hologram technology.
+Hologram ads, or holograms worldwide, are already firmly positioned as an ideal method for promotional activities and advertising.
+The illusion of a real object, which is often projected to float in the air, attracts the attention of potential customers and then converts, which is also the ultimate advertising goal.
+From supermarkets and exhibition fairs to showcases and streets, many great companies such as Nike, Adidas, Coca-Cola, Dior, and others have been experimenting with hologram displays and technology for some time.

 Holograms and Future

-In the future, the photons will move within the electrical assemblies of the computer just like the electrons today.
+In the future, the photons will move within the electrical assemblies of the computer, just like the electrons today.
 When this is enabled, holograms will be used to store the data.
-This technology, dubbed HDS (holographic data storage), will allow the storage of extremely large amounts of data, for example, a national library of the size of sugar cubes.
+This technology, dubbed HDS (holographic data storage), will allow for storing extremely large amounts of data, for example, a national library of the size of sugar cubes.

-Haptologically holograms, holograms you literally feel when you touch them, except for fun, education, and various industries, will find its application in medicine, enabling surgeons to research hologram CT scenes.
+Haptologically, holograms you feel when you touch them, except for fun, education, and various industries, will find their application in medicine, enabling surgeons to research hologram CT scenes.

-We must not forget the mentioned Microsoft HoloLens and the Magic Leap - two projects that have gone a step further in extending the widening and virtuality of our reality.
-But while HoloLens allows interaction with holograms, Magic Leap uses a special technology that blends, that is, the boundaries of the actual and the virtual seem almost invisible.
-This technology basically works on projecting the image directly to the eye retina, and it is considered that such a projector will disappear from the need for screens that we know today: But Dynamic Digitize Lightfields Signal technology itself, behind the project, is kept in secret and we will need more wait until the realization itself.
+We must not forget the mentioned Microsoft HoloLens and the Magic Leap - two projects that have further extended the widening and virtuality of our reality.
+But while HoloLens allows interaction with holograms, Magic Leap uses a special technology that blends.
+That is, the actual and virtual boundaries seem almost invisible.
+This technology works on projecting the image directly to the eye retina, and it is considered that such a projector will disappear from the need for screens that we know today: But Dynamic Digitize Lightfields Signal technology itself, behind the project, is kept in secret.
+We will need more wait until the realization itself.

-In recent years, the hologram technology has really made great strides in the direction of SF films.
-Today's holograms are all nicer, more convincing, and can be compared to those of Star Wars.
-Even for less than 100 euros, you can make your own holograms or holographic projections in your home-made design.
+In recent years, hologram technology has made great strides in the direction of SF films.
+Today's holograms are all nicer, more convincing, and comparable to those of Star Wars.
+Even for less than 100 euros, you can make holograms or projections in your homemade design.